GIINAWIND CREATIVE SPACE

 11:30am-4PM

-To register or if you have any questions please contact Geezis Humphrey giinawind@macrostieartcenter.org or call MacRostie Art Center 218-326-2697
+If you have questions please contact Geezis Humphrey giinawind@macrostieartcenter.org or call MacRostie Art Center 218-326-2697

 Need help with the class fee?
 Click here.